-things to happen, so some options are you roll the number 2, then follow the Roll the dice.
-Follow the directions for directions for item 2 in the list below. the number it lands on.
-Example: If There is a greater chance for some listed more than once.
+moderate, so native grasses recover things to happen, so some options are you roll the number 2, then follow the floodwater and there is no change.
+Roll the dice.
+Follow the directions for directions for item 2 in the list below. to the area.
+Grasses receive more nutrients in floodwater and grow 4.
+Grassy meadow is cleared for an the number it lands on.
+Example: If 1.
+Grassy meadow is higher than There is a greater chance for some 3.
+Managers apply artificial flood 5.
+Cattle overgraze meadow and so the grassy meadow dries up.
+6. There is an extended drought 2.
+Recent fuels management in adiacent forest keeps wildfire upland shrubs invade.
+Upland shrubs invade.
+Rio Nuevo isted more than once.
+Grassy Meadow agricultural field. after fire. well.